Lazy-Rabbit-2001/Godot-4-Interface/README.md

       **NOTE:** Currently there haven't been `abstract` keyword in GDScript, so each method to be defined are required to be filled with `pass` or `return null` initially
      ```GDScript
      class MyInterface extends Interface:
+       # This method MUST be overrid first
+       static func get_interface_name() -> String:
+         return &"MyInterface" # Keeps the same as the interface's name

+       # This method MUST be overrid with super(object, type) returned instead,
+       # and the type of returned value must be the same as the interface's type
+       # When calling this method, DO NOT input the second param and just call it like "MyInterface.get_interface(self)"
+       static func get_interface(object: Object, type: StringName = get_interface_name()) -> MyInterface:
+         return super(object, type) as MyInterface

        func my_func(...) -> void: pass
        func my_func_returnal(...) -> Type: return null
      ```